TheRikej/AI-cooking-utils/ai-cooking-utils/README.md

 ## Project Overview

-cookAID is a web app that helps users plan and manage meals by providing recipes and shopping lists.
+cookAID is a web app that helps users plan and manage meals by providing recipes and helping them plan them.

 ## Features